 - Input Columns: Columns that are coming from the OLE DB Source.

 - Dimension Columns: Columns that are available in the Employees Dimension table.

 - Key Type: To perform SSIS Slowly Changing Dimension 2 or SCD 2, we need at least one Business key.
 Here, we all know that the Employee Alternative Key is the key column.
-Please change the Key type from Not a Key Column to Business key
+Please change the Key type from Not a Key Column to Business key.

 - Dimension Columns: All the columns that are available in the Dimension table will be available in this section.
 Here you have to select the columns that you want to choose for Change Type.
-From the below screenshot you can observe that we are selecting the Birthdate, Login Id and Department Name columns
+From the below screenshot you can observe that we are selecting the Birthdate, Login Id, and Department Name columns.

 - Change Type: Select the change type.
-In this example, we are keeping the default Fixed attribute as change type for Birthdate, Login Id columns.
+In this example, we are keeping the default Fixed attribute as the change type for Birthdate, Login Id columns.
 And we want to maintain the historic data for Department Name.
 So we selected this as a Historical attribute.

 TIP: By default, the wizard assigns the Fixed attribute as the Change Type.
 But you can change them.

 STEP 9 – SSIS Slowly Changing Dimension Historical Attribute Options: To maintain the historical data, we have to configure the following option.
-First, we will show you the configuration setting of the second option, and later we show the other option.
+First, we will show you the configuration setting of the second option, and later we will show the other option.